-The Saskatchewan Archives acquires court records by Order in Council; court records must be at least 25 years old before being considered for transfer.
+The Provincial Archives acquires court records by Order in Council; court records must be at least 25 years old before being considered for transfer.

-The Saskatchewan Archives has records from the following courts:
+The Provincial Archives has records from the following courts:

 - Supreme Court of the North West Territories en banc

 - Court of Appeal

 - Supreme Court of the North West Territories/Saskatchewan

 - Court of King’s Bench

 In most cases, docket books (index to court cases) are also open for consultation.